jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Persistence frameworks do not always provide *instance* integrity, so code that compares *identities* may be less likely to break.
+Persistence frameworks do not always provide *instance* integrity.
+So code that compares *identities* may be less likely to break.

 (Also consider doing `null` checks on the [entities](patterns.md#entity) if applicable.)